Before First Use

 We recommend you wash your linen at 40C (104F).
 Lightly fill the machine to allow linens room to move about.
 Use a mild soap such as wool wash.
 Avoid strong detergents with a high concentration or bleach.
 Wash all linen separately the first time as fibres may come off the product during the first washing cycles.
 Check your washing machines lint filter before and after washing.

-Tumble dry your linen at medium heat on a slow tumble setting.
+Tumble dry your linen at low heat on a slow tumble setting.
 Use a short cycle and remove it while the linen is still slightly damp.
 If possible, complete with line drying as it's best for linen and the environment.
 Tumble drying your linen will give it a softer feel than line drying.
 If line drying do not leave linen in direct sunlight for prolonged periods of time as linen being a natural fibre may lighten in the sun over long periods of time in extensive heat.

 We recommend you wash your linen at 40C (104F) on a gentle cycle.
 Line dry is of course the best option for the environment, however towels can be tumble dried on low heat.
 Do not bleach or wash with items that may catch on the towels.

 To keep the relaxed look of our washed linen we recommend not ironing.
 If you prefer a more crisp linen look, iron linen while it is still damp.
 Iron dark linen inside-out.